-The national expert on socio-economic implications of new POPs use and reduction will gather relevant basic data on these issues, especially on gender dimensions and children.
-Occupational roles for women and children especially agricultural and household activities, have an impact on the level of new POPs exposure and thus effects on human health.
-The assessment will emphasize on management of new POPs pesticides and activities related to the production of U-POPs.
-Products containing PBDEs (esp. electronics waste) and PFOS will also be assessed using the guidance material (UNEP/POPS/COP.3/INF/8).
+The national expert on socio-economic implications of new POPs use and reduction will gather relevant basic data on these implications, especially on gender dimensions and children.
+Occupational roles for women and children, especially agricultural and household activities, have an impact on the level of new POPs exposure and thus effects on human health.
+The assessment will emphazise on management of new POPs pesticides and activities related to the production of uPOPs.
+Products containing PBDEs (esp.
+WEEE) and PFOS will also be assessed using the guidance material (UNEP/POPS/COP.3/INF/8).
 A draft version of the assessment report will be submitted to the NSC for review and approval.